SwitchCraftCC/sc-docs/src/whats-new/sc-peripherals.md

 significantly faster.
 Each individual `setPixel` call will take at least 1 tick.
 :::

 Sets the color of a single pixel in the poster.
-The color refers to the palette index and must be between 1 and 64 (inclusive).
+The color refers to the palette index and must be between 0 and 63 (inclusive).
+Palette index 0 is always transparent.
 The pixel coordinates must be between 1 and 128 (inclusive).

 ### `posterPrinter.blitPixels(x:number, y:number, pixels:table)`

 Sets multiple pixels in the poster.
 The pixels table must be a one-dimensional table of pixel colors, of maximum size 16384 (128 * 128).
-The pixel colors refer to the palette index and must be between 1 and 64 (inclusive).
+The pixel colors refer to the palette index and must be between 0 and 63 (inclusive).
+Palette index 0 is always transparent.

 Pixels will wrap onto the next row (starting at `x` = 1) if the table is larger than the remaining space in the row.
 This means you can set the entire poster at once by calling `blitPixels(1, 1, pixels)`, where `pixels` is a table of